BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text

+#### **How Can You Make Curiosity Work **

+I’m a very curious person.
+By which I mean I am very interested in finding out new things and the answers to questions.
+I might also be a curious person in the sense of being a little unusual - but I’ll leave that for now.
+I think a lot of the things that I have done that I am pleased about are basically down to curiosity.
+So in a sense my successes are a side effect of my just being interested in things.

+This feature has turned massively to my disadvantage in the age of automated distraction.
+I am sure we’ve all been knocked off course by intriguing titles in articles and videos.

+So I need to think about ways to use curiosity to my advantage.

 #### **Writing Is Better Than Scrolling**